Automating Configuration of InterSystems IRIS with Configuration Merge

 Location of arbiter to be configured for mirror (when deploying the primary)

 Location of arbiter configured for existing primary (when deploying the backup or a DR async)

-Be sure to read Mirroring with InterSystems IRIS Containers in Running InterSystems Products in Containers before planning deployment of mirrors, or reconfiguring existing instances into mirrors.
-Among other important consideration, you must ensure that the ISCAgent starts whenever the container for a failover and DR async mirror member starts.
+Be sure to read Mirroring with InterSystems IRIS Containers in Running InterSystems Products in Containers before planning containerized deployment of mirrors, or reconfiguring existing containerized instances into mirrors.
+Among other important consideration, you must ensure that the ISCAgent starts whenever the container for a failover or DR async mirror member starts.

 Deploy Sharded Clusters

 You can deploy one or more InterSystems IRIS sharded clusters by calling separate configuration merge files for the different node types, sequentially deploying data node 1, then the remaining data nodes, then (optionally) the compute nodes.
 (Because the instance configured as data node 1 must be running before the other data nodes can be configured, you must ensure that this instance is deployed and successfully started before other instances are deployed as the remaining data nodes.)
 The parameters required are shown in the following tables.

 You can also automatically deploy a cluster of data nodes, or a mirrored cluster of data nodes, if the deployment hosts have names ending in the specified regular expression (for example .*-[0-9]+$, matching iris-1, iris-2, iris-3 ...), in which case you can use a single merge file for all data nodes including node 1.
 (Following automatic deployment of the data nodes, you can deploy compute nodes using a separate merge file.)

 |EnableSharding||Whether the Sharding service is enabled on the instance|

 The role of the instance in the sharded cluster